The Maltese Falcon (1941 film): Plot

-In San Francisco in 1941, private investigators Sam Spade and Miles Archer meet prospective client Ruth Wonderly.
+In San Francisco, private investigators Sam Spade and Miles Archer meet prospective client Ruth Wonderly.
 She claims to be looking for her missing sister, who ran off from their home in New York and came to the city with a man named Floyd Thursby.
 Archer agrees to help get her sister back.
 However, later that night, the police inform Spade that Archer has been killed.
 Spade tries calling his client at her hotel to discover she has checked out.
-Back at his apartment, he is grilled by Police Detective Tom Polhaus and Lieutenant Dundy, who tell him that Thursby was murdered the same evening.
+Back at his apartment, he is grilled by police detective Tom Polhaus and Lieutenant Dundy, who tell him that Thursby was murdered the same evening.
 Dundy suggests that Spade had the opportunity and motive to kill Thursby, who likely killed Archer.

-Later that morning, Spade meets Wonderly, now calling herself Brigid O'Shaughnessy, who confesses that her story was made up.
-However, she convinces Spade to investigate the murders and also reveals that Thursby was her partner.
-He took advantage of her and probably killed Archer, but she claims to have no idea who killed Thursby.
-At his office, Spade meets Joel Cairo, who first offers him $5,000 to find a "black figure of a bird".
+Later that morning, Spade meets Wonderly.
+Now calling herself Brigid O'Shaughnessy, she confesses that her story was made up.
+She persuades Spade to investigate the murders and also reveals that Thursby was her partner; she suspects he took advantage of her and killed Archer, but claims to have no idea who killed Thursby.
+At his office, Spade meets Joel Cairo, who offers him $5,000 to find a "black figure of a bird".
 When Spade is skeptical, Cairo pulls a gun on him and searches the room for it.
 Spade knocks Cairo out and goes through his belongings.
 When Cairo comes round, he hires Spade.

 On his way to visit O'Shaughnessy later that evening, Spade is followed by a young man but manages to evade him.
 When he tells O'Shaughnessy about Cairo, her nervousness indicates she knows him.
 He arranges a meeting between the two at his apartment, where Cairo becomes agitated when O'Shaughnessy reveals that the "Fat Man" is in San Francisco.
 When Spade goes to Cairo's hotel in the morning, he spots Wilmer Cook, the young man who trailed him earlier.
 Wilmer works for Kasper Gutman, the "Fat Man".
-In his hotel suite, Gutman relates the history of the Maltese Falcon, then offers Spade his pick of $25,000 for the bird and another $25,000 after its sale, or a quarter of the proceeds from its sale.
+In his hotel suite, Gutman relates the history of the Maltese Falcon, then offers Spade his pick of either $25,000 for the statuette and another $25,000 after its sale, or a quarter of the proceeds from its sale.